mysrcs/hugooooo/content/blog/2020-04-30-The-SourceHut-hub-is-live.md

 looking for documentation, bug reports, support channels, and so on; and frontloading the source code can be intimidating.

-The ability to freely compose resources on SourceHut to suit your projects needs addresses this.
+The ability to freely compose resources on SourceHut to suit your project's needs addresses this.
 The primary disadvantage of our approach has been difficulty in finding out what resources belong to which projects, and getting around between them.
 The new project hub addresses this with a single "hub" for your project, with a more general introduction to the project and links to the each of the tools your project is using.
 You can have zero, one, or any number of git or Mercurial repos, mailing lists, and bug trackers, in any combination which is useful for your needs, and the project hub will organize them for you.
 It streamlines the workflow for new projects and will make it easier for new users to figure out how to get started on SourceHut.

 The project hub also solves a problem which has long been a matter of interest